RowleyGroup/covalent-classifier/README.md

 # Setup environment and run models

 ## Running a docker image
-We recommend using the scripts by pulling the publicly available docker image `vcanogil/covalentclassifier:latest`
+We recommend using the scripts by pulling the publicly available docker image:

 ```
-docker pull vcanogil/covalentclassifier:latest
+docker pull vcanogil/covalentclassifier:v1
 ```

 ## Installing locally